 #19 GAGGING WHEN BRUSHING TEETH

-Having your gag reflex easily triggered is not one of the uncommon signs of pregnancy, in fact, it’s very normal to see happening when you’re early pregnant.
+Having your gag reflex easily triggered is not one of the uncommon signs of pregnancy.
+In fact, it’s very normal to see happening when you’re pregnant.

 Holding one’s breath can help, and I would also suggest trying to hum your favorite song in your head as soon as you feel like you’re going to throw up (dance if you have to!), change your toothpaste or brush without, but honestly, no matter the improvements you try to make, this will feel like torture.
 I’m sorry.